karimamer/z_tech_exam/README.md

 # How to run
  1 - install [poetry](https://python-poetry.org/)

+ 2 - Set enviroment variables for Public API and Private API

- 2 - run the following command `poetry run python z_tech_exam/main.py`
+ 3 - run the following command `poetry run python z_tech_exam/main.py`

 # How to run in noteboke
-import main function in juypter notebook and run main function
+if using an external notebook import main function in juypter notebook and run main function after generating requirments.txt from `poetry export --without-hashes --format=requirements.txt > requirements.txt`

+if using the provide notebook run `poetry run jupyter notebook` and then run main.ipynb